sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 3. The manager works with the director to ensure that the budget is available
 4. The manager confirms with the applicant if the application is approved or not

-For any anticipated spending over $1,000 USD, please follow the above steps and CC the travel@sourcegraph alias with a note included in the title as [Approval for Professional Development Stipend - Anticipated Spend over 1k].
+For any anticipated spending over $1,000 USD, please follow the above steps and CC the people-ops@sourcegraph alias with a note included in the title as [Approval for Professional Development Stipend - Anticipated Spend over 1k].

 ## Budget best practices and additional spending categories